tresoldi/gled/pipeline/etc/README.template.md

 reproducibility, to avert any human bias, and to ensure a global comparability.
 Third, automatic alignment is likewise subject to errors, even more when an alignment includes lemmas which don't appear to fit to their cognate set.

-## Changelog

-Release 20220706:
-  - Second public release, improvements to language mapping and to pipeline in line with future work.

-Release 20220127:
-  - First public release.

 ## Community guidelines